phpvms/docs/versioned_docs/version-v7.x/api/overview.md

 title: Overview
 ---

-phpVMS includes a REST API that can be used for retrieving or saving information.
+phpvms includes a REST API that can be used for retrieving or saving information.

 ---